LZXCyrus/MGNN/README.md

 ## ⚙️ Requirements

-We will provide the detailed requirements in requirements.txt.
+We will provide the detailed requirements in `requirements.txt`.
 You can run pip install requirements.txt to create the same running environment as ours:

 ```bash
 conda create -n MGNN python=3.8